Green Quotes

 GreenPolicy360: Let us begin with a Creative Commons sharing of a visionary scientist, Loren Eisely.
 A modest man who, in our way of seeing, a "planet citizen" who could see far beyond what most of us see...

-Let us begin with Planet Earth and a shared Immense Journey...
-Begin by picturing millions of years ago when "there were no flowers at all."
+How flowers changed the world on Planet Earth, yes, a shared Immense Journey...
+Begin by picturing millions of years ago when "there were no flowers."

 Flowers to the Sun & Sky via Marina Poulsen.jpg